Tweet (singer): 2005–07: It's Me Again

 During 2003 and 2004, Tweet began recording songs for her follow-up to Southern Hummingbird.
 The album was supposed to be released in early 2004, but was pushed back when Tweet moved from Elektra Entertainment Group to Atlantic Records in 2004.
 In late 2004, Tweet released the single "Turn da Lights Off.
 The song was produced by Missy Elliott and Kwamé, featured vocals from Elliott and contained a sample of Marvin Gaye's "If This World Were Mine" and Nat King Cole's "Lost April".
 To promote the single, Tweet joined Cee-Lo Green and Teedra Moses on the 2004 Seagram's Gin Live Tour.
 The same year, Tweet appeared in Elliott's music video "I'm Really Hot".
 Tweet also appeared on the posthumous unreleased Elliott-produced Aaliyah track "Where Could He Be".

 On March 22, 2005, Tweet released her second album It's Me Again.
 The album featured production from Missy Elliott on several of the tracks.
 The album featured vocals from Tweet's 15-year-old daughter, Tashawna, on "Two of Us", Rell and Missy Elliott were also featured.
-"When I Need a Man" (theme song from the USA Network Original Series, Kojak) was included as a hidden track.
-The album peaked at #17 on the Billboard album charts and then quickly fell off the charts.
+"When I Need a Man" (theme song from the USA network original series, Kojak) was included as a hidden track.
+The album peaked at No. 17 on the Billboard albums chart.
 Tweet then broke away from her manager, Mona Scott, and Violator Management, and signed with Mathew Knowles of Music World.

 Tweet appeared on Elliott's sixth album release, The Cookbook, contributing vocals to three tracks, including the single "Teary Eyed".